unswexplains/unswexplains.github.io/c476b2ee45cb/content.md

 %% Visualising data with wedges %%

-# Summer Olympics Host Regions
+# Summer Olympics

-By 2032, there will have been 32 Modern Summer Olympic Games, since they began in 1896.
-Here are the number of times they will have been hosted in each of the world's major regions:
+The Modern Summer Olympics were first held in 1896.
+By 2032, they will have been held 32 times.
+Here are the number of times they will have been held in each of the world's major regions:

 ```
 Region        Frequency